japinell/KU-CBC-Homework-10-Team-Profile-Generator/README.md

 ## Contributing Guidelines

 Want to contribute to this project?
 You may clone or fork the project in GitHub.
-Note the licesing information below.
+Note the licesing information referred in this file.

 ## Test Instructions